Last Updated on February 5, 2023

 If you’re concerned about weed competition, mulch immediately under your elderberry bush, and underplant further away from the center of the plant.
 One permaculture source suggested inoculating the straw you use on your elderberries with spores of edible mushrooms, which will also encourage mycorrhizal activity in the soil.

 If you want to experiment with growing additional edibles around your elderberry, you might underplant your elderberry bushes with shade-tolerant herbs you can use in cooking or as homegrown medicine, such as lemon balm, violets, bee balm, chives, and thyme.
+Here are other perennial herbs to consider.
 The flowers of these herbs serve additional purposes, adding beauty and supplying food for pollinators, which should help increase yields in your garden.

 Because mint has such a tendency to take over, it’s best not to plant it near elderberry.
 Some sources discourage planting mint, strawberries, or members of the nightshade family (solanacae— like tomatoes and potatoes) with elderberry bushes because they can host some of the same plant diseases that afflict elderberry.

 Are you excited to grow elderberries in your garden?
-Which kinds are you planning to grow?
+Which elderberries are you planning to grow?

 Pin this information on how to grow elderberries for later!